kylestetz/CLNDR/README.md

 Changelog
 =========
-`v1.0.5` ~ INOFFICIAL !! added new events & functions, which allows you to jump back to the current date.
+`v1.0.5 ~ 2013-09-24`: added support for showing days in months adjacent to the current month, controlled using the `showAdjacentMonths` option.
+Added the ability for those adjacent days to move to their month when clicked using the `adjacentDaysChangeMonth` option.
+Added `daysOfTheWeek` option, which you should avoid by allowing moment.js to make the abbreviations for you.
+Fixed a bug where providing some `targets: {}` options would remove the rest of them.
-`v1.0.4` ~ fixed a bug in `setEvents` and event population where events would show up null.
+`v1.0.4 ~ 2013-09-14`: fixed a bug in `setEvents` and event population where events would show up null.
 `v1.0.3 ~ 2013-09-14`: Underscore.js is now only relied upon for its `_.template()` function, which means if you are using your own rendering engine you do NOT need underscore to use CLNDR.js
 `v1.0.0 ~ 2013-09-14`: Officially v1.0.0!
 Added `extras` option, which exposes the `extras` variable in your template, allowing you to pass in arbitrary objects & synchronous functions for use inside of your template.